STMicroelectronics/st-mems-ispu/tutorials/st_edge_ai_keras/README.md

 ## Testing in real-time

-MEMS Studio can be used to upload and test the sensor configuration (.json) containing the ISPU program:
+MEMS Studio can then be used to upload and test the sensor configuration (.json) containing the ISPU program:

 1. Make sure the Nucleo board has been flashed using the [LSM6DSO16IS_DataLogExtended.bin](https://github.com/STMicroelectronics/x-cube-ispu/blob/main/Projects/NUCLEO-F401RE/Examples/IKS4A1/LSM6DSO16IS_DataLogExtended/Binary/LSM6DSO16IS_DataLogExtended.bin) firmware (the same firmware used for data logging).